Liam Considine (f)

 The history of cinema as representation and interpretation of "reality," focusing on nonfiction film and video from a variety of periods and geographic locales.
 Emphasis on the ways in which nonfiction films can subvert viewers' conventional expectations and their personal security.
 Forms to be discussed include the city symphony, ethnographic documentary, propaganda, nature film, direct cinema, cinéma vérité, the compilation film and personal documentary.
-(Same as Comparative Literature 290 and Cinema and Media Studies 290.)
-MacDonald.
+(Same as Literature and Creative Writing 290 and Cinema and Media Studies 290.)

 The origins of an essentially modern attitude toward architecture during the late 18th century and its development in the 19th and 20th centuries.

 293F Modernism into Contemporary Art.

 Developments in European and American art from the beginnings of Modernism through the emergence of Contemporary Art.
 Topics include the effects of shifting social and gender roles on subject matter and audience, the hegemony of formalist aesthetics and avant-gardism, the relationship between art and popular culture, the role of the audience, and the role of art institutions.
-Pokinski.
+Considine.

 A history of alternatives to commercial movies, focusing on surrealist and dadaist film, visual music, psychodrama, direct cinema, the film society movement, personal cinema, the New American Cinema, structuralism, Queer cinema, feminist cinema, minor cinema, recycled cinema and devotional cinema.
 While conventional entertainment films use the novel, the short story and the stage drama as their primary instigations, experimental and avant-garde films are analogous to music, poetry, painting, sculpture and collage.
 Not open to first-year students.
-(Same as Cinema and Media Studies 301 and Comparative Literature 301.)
+(Same as Cinema and Media Studies 301 and Literature and Creative Writing 301.)
+MacDonald.